spikegrobstein/alamo-movies-rust/README.md

 $ adc films 0801
 ```

-`adc` will download and cache the cinema response for up to 24 hours (cache is stored in `~/.alamo/db/` by
+`adc` will download and cache the cinema response for up to 24 hours (cache is stored in `~/.alamo/` by
 default), so repeated use of the same cinema will not hammer their API.
+You can customize the location of this
+directory by setting the environment variable `ADC_DATA_DIR`.

 You can also filter films from a theatre by type.
 For example, to only view the current Terror Tuesday
 showings: